All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 Пу-пу-пу@schrute

-Why do the living receive an odd number of flowers, while the deceased receive an even number?
+Why do the living receive an odd number of flowers, while the dead receive an even number?

-Why do the living receive an odd number of flowers, while the deceased receive an even number?
+Why do the living receive an odd number of flowers, while the dead receive an even number?

 Пу-пу-пу